 ELYSE KRAUTKRAMER • Adoption Event Coordinator

 Elyse grew up on a farm in central Wisconsin.
 Her first dogs were German Shepherds, so she never really understood “dangerous dog” stereotypes.
-She first learned about Save-A-Bull in 2013, when she found a Save-A-Bull booth at a community event and instantly fell in love with some “dangerously” sweet block-head dogs.
+She first learned about Save-a-Bull in 2013, when she found a Save-a-Bull booth at a community event and instantly fell in love with some “dangerously” sweet block-head dogs.
 Unable to have a dog of her own, she decided to sign up as a non-foster volunteer to get some dog-time and to take a break from her work as a graduate student at UMN.
 A year later, the stars aligned, and she and her partner Will moved to a dog-friendly apartment and were finally able to bring home a fur-baby of their very own, Save-A-Bull alumni, Franklin.
-After adopting, she decided to take her volunteering a step further, by joining the adoption event manager team.
+After adopting, she decided to take her volunteering a step further, by joining the adoption event team.
 She loves getting to know fellow dog-lovers in the community and helping prospective adopters make their love-connections with the dogs.
 She also appreciates the chance to spread the word about what it means to be a responsible dog parent, regardless of the breed.
 When she’s not at adoption events, she can be found pursuing her other passions- teaching chemistry, snuggling Franklin, reading, running, and drinking wine.